 Part 3: The (Cloud) Solution Provider

 Cloud gives you access to more browsers (types and versions) than your local workstation could handle.
-It gives you testing at an incredible scale.
-The trade-off for cost-efficient scaling is network latency.
+It's instantly scalable, and has no maintenance requirements.
+The trade-off for cost-efficient, on-demand scalability, however, is network latency.

-To be confident of the code quality and functionality, there are ways to testing smartly on the cloud.
+To be confident of the code quality and functionality, there are ways to test smartly on the cloud.
 Here are some suggestions.

 3.1 Test on the right browsers and versions

 Developers write code for and test on the latest version of Chrome.
-Now, this would suffice if all of your end-users are on the latest version of Chrome.
-But you'll have to do your cross browser testing across browsers
+Now, this would be enough if all of your end-users are on the latest version of Chrome.
+But you'll have to do your cross browser testing across browsers and versions

 - that are favored by your end users,

-- that have the highest usage trends in your target markets / countries,
+- that have the highest usage trends in your target markets / countries at a given time,

 - that are correlated with large drops in the conversion funnel (payments or signups, etc.),